 Rajaji’s Free Market Ideology: What if India Had Taken His Path?

 (This story was first published on 10 December 2015.
-It has been republished from The Quint’s archives to mark the death anniversary of C Rajagopalachari.)
+It has been republished from The Quint’s archives to mark the birth anniversary of C Rajagopalachari)

 In 1957, Rajaji drew apart from Jawaharlal Nehru over his economic and political prescriptions for India.
 India consequently came to be governed by a combination of protectionist, import substitution, Fabian socialism and social democracy-inspired policies.